JGuan-lab/scIAE/README.md

       > dim(test_data)
       [1] 2122 4943

 Note that the data used here is the one from Hemberg lab, which is different from what we uploaded to Zenodo.
-The datasets we uploaded to Zenodo were pre-processed, including extracting intersection genes of training set and testing set.
+The datasets we uploaded to Zenodo were pre-processed, including extracting overlapping genes of training set and testing set.

 ### 3.3 Run scIAE
 `scIAE()` returns predicted results of testing data.
 Its inputs include: